-In 1980, average life expectancy at birth was similar in the U.S. and in comparable countries.
-However, while the U.S. gained 5 years of life expectancy in the subsequent decades, the average comparable country has gained 7 years.
-This chart collection examines how life expectancy in the U.S. compares to similar countries (those with similarly large GDP and high average income).
+Back in 1980, life expectancy at birth in the U.S. was similar to that of comparable countries.
+However, since then, the U.S. has gained just 4.9 years of life expectancy, while comparable countries have gained 7.8 years on average.
+This chart collection examines how life expectancy in the U.S. compares to other large and wealthy countries.

 The U.S. has the lowest life expectancy at birth among comparable countries

 Life expectancy at birth in the U.S is lower than comparable countries.
 In 2017, U.S. life expectancy was 78.6 years, compared to an average of 82.3 years for comparable countries.
 Life expectancy can be influenced by a number of factors, including those within the domain of the healthcare system (e.g., quality of care, access to preventive health services) as well factors largely outside the control of the health system (e.g. lifestyle, diet, violence and accidents).

 The U.S. has seen slower growth in life expectancy than comparable countries